Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Methodology

-The DGCNN is a special type of the GNN, which is applied to the clusterization algorithm.
-The DGCNN is designed to learn from the local structure of point clouds and can be used for high-level tasks such as classification and segmentation.
-The edge convolution layer, which is the essential component of DGCNNs, operates on graphs dynamically computed in each layer of the network.
-It is differentiable and can be plugged into existing architectures.
-In this work, the timings of the detected peaks in the peak-finding are represented as a graph.
-The timing of individual peaks is represented as the node feature.
-The edge distance is defined as the temporal similarity between nodes.
-The nodes are connected with the $k^{\rm th}$ nearest neighboring ($k$-NN) nodes~\cite{dgcnn}.
-During the training, with message passing, the nodes update their features and update the connections.
-Such a mechanism is expected to capture the hidden local relationships between peaks, thus achieving a better performance in classifying primary and secondary ionizations.
+A DGCNN, a specialized type of GNN, was applied to the clusterization algorithm.
+DGCNNs are designed to learn from the local structure of point clouds, enabling high-level tasks such as classification and segmentation.
+The edge convolution layer, a critical component of DGCNNs, dynamically computes graphs at each network layer.
+This layer is differentiable and can be integrated into existing architectures.
+In this study, the timings of peaks detected during peak finding were represented as a graph.
+Each peak's timing was encoded as a node feature, while edge distances were defined by the temporal similarity between nodes.
+Nodes were connected to their $k^{\rm th}$ nearest neighbors ($k$-NN)~\cite{dgcnn}.
+During training, nodes updated their features and connections through message passing, enabling the network to capture hidden local relationships between peaks and achieve better performance in classifying primary and secondary ionizations.

-In this study, the neural network architecture of the clusterization algorithm is summarized as follows:
+The neural network architecture of the clusterization algorithm is summarized as follows:

 \begin{itemize} \item Three dynamic edge convolution layers